-Pegboards can be used in garages (to store tools) kitchens (to store pans) and your office (to store stationary and files).
+Pegboards can be used in garages to store tools, kitchens to store pans, and your office to store stationary and files.

-Fit a Mezzanine Floor
+Install a Mezzanine Floor

-Make Use of Your Bed
+Make Use of Space Under Your Bed

 The solution is to make use of the space underneath your bed.
 There are lots of ways to make use of this space.
-First of all, you could purchase a bed frame which has draws underneath the mattress.
+First of all, you could purchase a bed frame which has drawers underneath the mattress.
 This would mean you could store all of your clothes and anything else you’d normally store in a wardrobe underneath your bed.